Skip to main content

 Share this article:

 Using strong action verbs on your resume can dramatically increase your chances of landing an interview.
-This comprehensive guide provides 500+ power words categorized by skill type to help you create a compelling, achievement-focused resume.
+This guide provides 300+ power words categorized by skill type to help you create a compelling, achievement-focused resume.

 Why Action Verbs Matter